Telford International Railfreight Park

 In 2012, John G Russell pulled out of running the terminal and DB Schenker Rail (UK) were appointed to take over control of the terminal.
 DB Schenker have been running the only regular service into and out of the terminal since it reopened (that of a once-a-week MoD train).

-Currently, as of March 2021, Class 196 Diesel Multiple Units intended for use with West Midlands Railway are being stored here while awaiting service on their brakes which emit excess noise compared to other multiple units.
+Class 196 Diesel multiple units operated by West Midlands Railway were being stored here while awaiting service on their brakes which emit excess noise compared to other multiple units.

 Unused sections of the site have been utilised as long term van storage for hire firms.
 This has enabled the terminal to employ its first full-time worker.
 The vans arrived on site in March 2015 and DB Schenker Rail (UK) hope that incoming vehicles can be delivered via the rail connection.